Seeing through the smoke

 This clear space

-Ten years ago I struggled to live in
+Ten years ago I struggled to live in the clear space

 between hope and despair.